MATHS 3026 - Cryptography III

 The course considers the fundamental principles of cryptography, stressing the core information that a practitioner of cryptography needs to know.
 It does not focus on the mathematical details of current technology used in modern cryptography.
 The emphasis is on why cryptography is important, how it can be used, and issues relating to its implementation.
 Students will gain an understanding of issues relating to data security in the real world.

 The course does not assumed any prior knowledge of cryptography, and only assumes a limited mathematical background.
+There is no computer programming in this course.

 Topics covered are introduction to cryptography: encryption, decryption, attacks; symmetric encryption: stream and block ciphers, AES, block cipher modes; hash functions; message authentication; public key cryptography; data integrity; digital signature schemes; authentication; cryptographic protocols; key management; applications such as TLS and wireless LAN.